Cloud-Recon/Azure-Blog/about.md

     I have supported enterprise and government customers in Australia, EMEA, multiple countries in Africa, as well as the UK.

     Outside of work, I am married with four daughters, two granddaughters, and a grandson on the way.
     I also have an unhealthy obsession with Springer Spaniel dogs.
-I currently have two and a third on the way.
+I now have three, I'd love more but the wife say no!
   </div>

   <div style="margin-left: 20px;">